 3.3.2 In addition to the initial mask vector, compression parameters at each time index t consist of the following:

-The user-specified minimum required robustness level, Rt, which shall be an integer between 0 and 7 at each time index t.
+The user-specified minimum required effective robustness level, Rt, which shall be an integer between 0 and 7 at each time index t.

 The user-specified new mask flag, pt, which shall be zero or one at each time index t.